CodeMyAss/chaos/README.md

 - add copy/paste to API
 - add convenient way to print whole string (write it in lua)
 - add mouse functionality to API
-- make developer console into a loadable module